 There are many variations of sprinkler head designs.
 Depending on your specific needs, your irrigation system may have a combination of the following sprinkler heads:

 Fixed Sprinkler Spray Head

 This type of nozzle produces a tight, constant fan of water.
-Fixed sprinkler heads are typically used for smaller lawns, shrubs, and near ground cover.
+Fixed sprinkler heads can be stationary or pop-up and are typically used for smaller lawns, shrubs, and near ground cover.

 Rotating Irrigation Head